ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 <img src="//i.imgur.com/19Ev5bl.png" alt="Slack Integration Confirmation" width="650" height="203.25"/>

 Webhooks are exactly what they sound like, a hook on the web.
-They're little Captain Hooks that will do your bidding, when they are called to action.
+They're little Captain Hooks that will do your bidding when they are called to action.
 In this case they will intercept our custom message and post it in our channel.

 ### Creating our API

 Now that you have created a custom integration, you'll need the Webhook URL to be able to post to your team's Slack.
-With that URL, you'll be able to send `POST` requests with directions on where to deliver your payload.
-This is nice, but if anyone get's your Webhook URL, they'll be able to post anywhere on your team's slack.
+With that URL, you'll be able to send `POST` requests with your payload.
+The payload contains the directions of the where/what/who of your message.
+This is nice, but if anyone gets your Webhook URL, they'll be able to post anywhere on your team's Slack.
 So let's add a level of security, by wrapping it in our own API.
-This way, we'll be able to use our API on front end clients.
+This way, we'll be able to use our API on frontend clients.
 If people do abuse your API, they'll abuse only to the level you've let them.

 You can find the codebase for the API [here](https://github.com/ugiacoman/notification-api/blob/master/index.js).
 Full instructions on how to deploy using Heroku can be found in the `README.md`.
 Below, I will explain the codebase.